 Apparently, the English singer Morrisey has Irish roots.
 Morrisey, however, seems passionately devoted to English culture.
-Thus it was that he once wrote a song called Irish Blood, English Heart.
+Thus, he once wrote a song called Irish Blood, English Heart.

 With myself, it is something of the reverse.
 Although I was born in America, my blood appears to be mainly British (English and Scots) with a little Irish thrown in.
-(My late mother’s name was Conneeley and her grandfather came from either Cork or Connemara.
+(My late mother’s name was Conneeley and her grandfather came from Galway.
 There is also possibly more Irish mixed with the Scots – though I have not yet established that.)

 But since first coming to live here in 2004, I have felt haunted by Ireland.
 Simply put, Irish culture is far more fascinating and compelling to me than either American or British civilisation.